hobg0blin/webscraping4good/README.md

 First of all, if you don’t already have it, you’ll need to install Pillow: `pip install Pillow`

-To get images, we’ll need to add a line to our settings file that tells Scrapy where to download images to.
+To get images, we’ll need to add a line to our settings file that tells Scrapy that we want to actually download files.
 If you’re downloading hundreds or thousands of images, you may want to write them to some form of cloud storage - more information on that [here](https://docs.scrapy.org/en/latest/topics/media-pipeline.html).

 Open the `settings.py` file, uncomment lines 67 through 69, and change it to the following: